isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 #### 2. My place of residence is unsuitable for me to serve my Stay-Home Notice (SHN).
 Where can I book an accommodation to serve my SHN?

-Travellers without a suitable place of residence for SHN may make a direct reservation with a suitable hotel from this [list](https://sha.org.sg/stay-home-notice).
+Travellers without a suitable place of residence for SHN may make a direct reservation with a suitable hotel from this <a href="https://sha.org.sg/stay-home-notice" target="_blank">list</a>.
 Before a room booking is made, travellers should check and ensure that the hotel can accommodate guests serving their SHN.

 #### 3. I am presently serving my Stay-Home Notice (SHN).
 How do I obtain my daily necessities?